Free Initial Consultation

 Florida Divorce Residence Requirements:

 To obtain a dissolution of marriage, one of the parties must be a resident of Florida for 6 months before filing the petition (unless they are a member of the military).
-However, simply being a resident of Florida for 6 months does not necessarily mean that a Florida Court will be able to address all the issues in your dissolution.
+However, simply being a resident of Florida for 6 months does not necessarily mean that a Court in Florida will be able to address all the issues in your dissolution.
 If one of the parties does not live in Florida or if they reside in another county, you should consult with an attorney about where to file for divorce.
 For more information about residency requirements, speak with an Orlando divorce attorney today.

 Starting a Divorce in Florida:

-If the parties are in agreement on all the issues involved in the divorce, a simplified or uncontested dissolution may be possible.
+If the parties are both in agreement on all the issues involved in the divorce, a simplified or uncontested dissolution may be possible.
 This can avoid many of the steps involved in the dissolution process.

 If there are contested issues, the divorce process begins with a petition for dissolution of marriage, along with other documents being filed with the Clerk of the Court.
-These documents are then served upon the other party.
+These documents are then served on the other party.
 Once served, the other party must file an Answer and, if necessary, a Counter-Petition, within 20 days.
 The Answer should address each allegation and request within the petition.
 A copy of any documents you file must also be mailed to the opposing party (or their attorney, if represented).
 If the Respondent files a Counter-Petition with their Answer, it must be responded to within 20 days with an Answer.

 Petitions & Counter- Petitions for a Divorce: